JustSpring/VPN/README.md

 * Kill Switch: Ensures that if the VPN connection is interrupted, all network traffic is blocked to prevent data leaks.
 * Remote Access Support: The VPN will be accessible from computers outside the local network via the internet.
 ## Current Status
 The VPN solution is actively under development.
 The current version includes core functionalities such as secure connections, HTTP/S proxy support, FTP support, certificate-based authentication, and a UI for client-side management.
 Users can now select their desired server, adding flexibility to the VPN's operation.
+Additionally, real-time speed monitoring has been implemented, allowing users to track their data transfer speeds, and the VPN now automatically modifies the system registry to redirect traffic through the local proxy IP, restoring it to its original state upon disconnection.
 Advanced features like multi-hop routing, traffic shaping, and kill switch functionality are planned for future iterations.